go4399/aom/README.md

    present, yasm will be used by default.
 Pass -DENABLE_NASM=ON to cmake to select nasm.)
 If you download yasm with the intention to work with Visual Studio, please download win32.exe or win64.exe and rename it into yasm.exe.
    DO NOT download or use vsyasm.exe.
+The MSYS2 version of the binaries can also be used and may avoid issues with VS2022 and GitHub actions when using the yasm.torball.net 1.3.0 binaries.
 6. Building the documentation requires
    [doxygen version 1.8.10 or newer](http://doxygen.org).
 7. Emscripten builds require the portable